ST10193957/OPSC-FINAL-POE/README.md

  * Logout: Securely log out of your account.
  * Language Selection: Access this by tapping the language/translation icon 'A' on the home screen to switch between supported languages.

+ANDROID STUDIO (KOTLIN + JAVA)
+LOCAL STORAGE PostgreSQL

+Dont forget helps users maintain finanicals focus and dicipline knowing they can stay updated with all their subscriptions or due payments by ssimply accessing the up.